Diheng/HPC_imaging/docs/index.md

 connect your Google Drive to your Globus account, go to Collection tab and search "UA Google Drive" and go from there.

+*Note on decompressing your tar file:* If you compressed your dataset to tar before you transfer to HPC (which is recommended), you can click on "Open in terminal" in OOD and use this command to decompress your dataset:

+`$tar -xvf [your dataset.tar]`

+See below for terminal access to the HPC.

 ### A note on storage options

 - Google Drive: This is recommanded if your dataset has already been deidentified.
 Google Drive connects well with your Globus account with just a little of configuration.
 See above for details.

+## fMRI data preprocessing with fMRIPrep on HPC

-### Accessing files on HPC
+### Accessing files and running tasks on HPC

 Option 1: You can access HPC with Open On Demand (OOD), but you need to request and gain access.
 See details [here](https://public.confluence.arizona.edu/display/UAHPC/Open+On+Demand).
 OOD provided a web-based GUI for HPC file management.

+You can also click the 'Open in Terminal' button on the OOD page to open up a web-based command line window.

 Option 2: Use ssh.

 After you are on the UA VPN (see [here](https://uarizona.service-now.com/sp?id=sc_cat_item&sys_id=8ab35af01bb830507947edf1604bcb90) if you have not set it up), open a terminal and then type:

 `$ssh [your netid]@hpc.arizona.edu`

 Then you will be on the bastion host gateway.

-*Note on decompressing your tar file:* If you compressed your dataset to tar before you transfer to HPC (which is recommended), you can click on "Open in terminal" in OOD and use this command to decompress your dataset:

-`$tar -xvf [your dataset.tar]`

-## fMRI data preprocessing with fMRIPrep on HPC

-### Two ways of accessing HPC and running tasks

-Option 1: Using a terminal and ssh

-The old fashion way, and probably the most intuitive way if you have previous experience with command line and remote ssh login or work on other servers.

-After you are on the UA VPN (see [here](https://uarizona.service-now.com/sp?id=sc_cat_item&sys_id=8ab35af01bb830507947edf1604bcb90) if you have not set it up), open a terminal and then type:

-`$ssh [your netid]@hpc.arizona.edu`

-Then you will be on the bastion host gateway.

-Option 2: Using OOD

-This is not much different from the option 1, other than giving you a little bit of GUI.

-After you are on the UA VPN, open any browser (Firefox or Chrome is recommended), type in ood.hpc.arizona.edu, and then log in with your UA credential via SSO.

 ### Setting up your script for preprocessing with fMRIPrep on Singularity at HPC